davedema/GranularSynth/README.md

 Also, we will give a more straightforward and mathematical interpretation of the frequency shifting operation we're doing, in order to tackle this concept from more viewpoints.

+To be clear about the meaning of what we're about to say, we want to stress here that with Hilbert transform we intend the complex sum of the real signal along the real axis with its quadrature one along the complex axis H(t) = s(t) + j * a(t) with a(t) being the quadrature signal of s(t).
+We will not care about if the quadrature signal is the +90 degrees or -90 degrees phase shift version of the original one, being the formalism about taking the real part of the complex signal, operation invariant for complex conjugation.

+Starting from the last interpretation mentioned, we understand from [[3]] how the Hilbert transform represents a complex vector evolving in time in such a way that its real part at any moment represents the real signal at that moment.

 ## The application
 The application is built in C++ using the [JUCE framework](https://juce.com/) and can be used both as a VST3 in a DAW or as a standalone program.
 The goal is to provide a useful and relatively simple tool to play with granular synthesis and understand it better, along with easily experiencing independent time-stretching and frequency shifting.